 (Required for all SD 308 Students)The information is shared with paramedics in the case of an emergency.

 It is important for health service personnel to be aware of children's medical needs.

 Illinois law requires the following examinations:Physical ExaminationsRequired for students entering PreK, K, 6th and 9th grade.
 The examination must have taken place within one year prior to the first day of school.Dental ExaminationsRequired for students entering K, 2nd.
 6th, and 9th grade.
 The examination must have taken place on or after Nov.
 15 of the previous school year.Eye ExaminationsRequired for students entering kindergarten and students new to Illinois.
-The examination must have taken place on or after Oct.15, of tne previous school year.
+The examination must have taken place within one year prior to the first day of school.

 Objection of Parent or Legal GuardianParents or guardians who object to examination(s) or immunization(s) on religious grounds are not required to submit their child or wards to either, provided they present a completed Illinois Certificate of Religious Exemption form.
 This form must be completed in its entirety by the parent/guardian and signed by the physician, advanced practice nurse of physician assistant performing the examination.
 The statement must set forth the specific religious belief which conflicts with the examination(s) and / or immunization(s).
 Each vaccine that is objected, must be listed.
 The form is available on the Public Health website at www.dph.illinois.gov (then search "religious").
 Religious Exemption FormStudents Coming from OUT of state/OUT of Country